 San Francisco spends more than $20 million annually on graffiti cleanup.
-DPW works with local agencies and community partners to prevent graffiti, helps people remove it quickly, and provides programs and rewards for people who want to get involved.
+Public Works with local agencies and community partners to prevent graffiti, helps people remove it quickly, and provides programs and rewards for people who want to get involved.
 Remember, rapid removal is your best defense against graffiti vandalism.
-This webpage will help you learn about what the city is doing and what you can do to make San Francisco a graffiti-free city.
+This page will help you learn about what the city is doing and what you can do to make San Francisco a graffiti-free city.

-- DPW will paint out graffiti on public property and notify other agencies and private property owners, so they can quickly remove it.
+- Public Works will paint out graffiti on public property and notify other agencies and private property owners, so they can quickly remove it.
 Call 911 to report graffiti in progress, or call 311, or report graffiti online here.

-- If you have photos of graffiti vandalism and tagging in your neighborhood, DPW can upload them into our database and forward them onto the San Francisco Police Department.
-You can upload your images here, by sending us an email along with details about the location and date/time.
+- If you have photos of graffiti vandalism and tagging in your neighborhood, we can upload them into our database and forward them onto the San Francisco Police Department.
+You can upload your images here, by sending us an email to firstname.lastname@example.org along with details about the location and date/time.